 The Leslie Dan Faculty of Pharmacy prides itself on being at the forefront of developing and evaluating innovative ways to deliver pharmacy services and pharmacy education.
-In order to support and accelerate this work, the Faculty proposes to develop a fully-accredited Academic Pharmacy, with the primary twin goals of furthering a) student experiential learning, and b) innovative and impactful research.
+In order to support and accelerate this work, the Faculty proposes to develop a fully accredited Academic Pharmacy, with the primary twin goals of furthering both a) student experiential learning, and b) innovative and impactful research.
+The Pharmacy will also be an operating pharmacy open to members of the University community only (students, staff, and faculty).